 Ayushmann Khurrana Entered Ladies’ Toilet, And Nushrat Bharucha Entered Men’s Toilet: Dream Girl

 Ayushmann Khurrana is ready to prove yet again how versatile an actor he is.
 His next film is Dream Girl, in which we will see him in a never before seen avatar - that of a woman!
-Ayushmann will be starring opposite Nushrat Bharucha in the film, and it looks like the two have had loads of fun on the set.
-Nushrat and Ayushmann recently revealed that once they accidently entered the wrong washrooms while shooting for the film.
+Ayushmann will star opposite Nushrat Bharucha in the film, and it looks like the two have had loads of fun on the sets.
+Nushrat and Ayushmann recently revealed that once they accidentally entered the wrong washrooms while shooting for the film.
 Read on!

 Ayushmann told Spotboye, "In Chandigarh, there used to be a mall where on the ground floor on the right side there would be men's toilet and on the left, ladies.
 On the first floor it was exactly the opposite.
 I really don't know what were they thinking!
 As soon as I entered the washroom I saw everything was pink around me and I heard a girl's voice talking on the phone.
 Then, I saw there were no urinals.
 Then, I realised I had entered the ladies toilet, I immediately barged out and went to the men's washroom."